Dedition/airbnb/README.md

 ![Airbnb](https://www.airbnb.com/) site.
 Users on this site will be able to create their own account, create their own spots, and also create, edit and delete a review on it.

+## To start up the application, you need to do

+    1. Install dependencies with an npm i on the backend and frontend folder.
+    2. Run the server with npm run start

 The key features of this application are:

     * Create your own account